The classic story of

 These are pleasing outcomes that Manchester

 hearing loss patients could embrace!
-Manchester Chiropractic & Sports Injuries is prepared
+Manchester Chiropractic & Sports Injuries is up

 for the opportunity to help!